StanfordBioinformatics/cescg/README.md

-# cirm
+# CESCG
-CIRM related projects
+CESCG related projects

-The California Institute for Regenerative Medicine (CIRM) See the CIRM wiki at https://cirm-cescg.wikispaces.com.
+The Center for Excellence in Stem Cell Genomics (CESCG) was formed by a grant from the California Institute for Regenerative Medicine (CIRM)

+See the CESCG wiki at https://cirm-cescg.wikispaces.com.